 I understand such problems very well.
 When my husband and I went to the United States in the early 1970s to carry out our mission, I experienced rejection and a sense of isolation that comes from being part of a minority.
 If this was the case for me in America, a nation with a heterogeneous population, it must be even worse in Korea, a homogeneous nation.
-Hence, I hope and desire to support these families who have come to establish happy lives in Korea.
+Hence, I hope and desire to support these families who have come to settle in Korea and seek to establish happy lives.

-Since the late 1960s, my husband and I have created multicultural families through the marriage Blessing Ceremony, introducing partners to each other beyond nation, race and religious background.
-An upsurge in multicultural families in Korea was especially seen after our

-International Blessing Ceremony for 6,500 Korean-Japanese couples in 1988, the year the Summer Olympics was held in Seoul.
+I do have experience with it.
+Since the late 1960s, we have created multicultural families through the marriage Blessing Ceremony, introducing partners to each other beyond nation, race and religious background.
+An upsurge in multicultural families in Korea was especially seen after our International Blessing Ceremony for 6,500 Korean-Japanese couples in 1988, the year the Summer Olympics was held in Seoul.